Willardgmoore/Nucleus/docs/creators/waiting_for_approval.rst

 .. rubric:: Workspace

 Are you going to be using external tools for anything?
-For instance, GoogleDrive for document sharing, or Trello for agile project managment?
+For instance, GoogleDrive for document sharing, or Trello for agile project management?
 If so, get them set up.
 Put as much content on there as possible!

 .. rubric:: Documentation